D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Results

+\textbf{Semi-supervised Node Classification.} Table~\ref{tab:nc_result} reports the NC results on CiteSeer and Cora-ML, and Table~\ref{tab:wiki_result} provides the results on Wiki. \ourseos, which considers diverse neighborhoods with low distortion and is trained with self-supervision to preserve asymmetry, statistical significantly outperforms the state-of-the-art (SOTA) methods.
+We increase the embedding dimensionality from $4$ up to $256$.
+The effectiveness of \ours is remarkable in low dimensionality regimes, yet \ours also remains the best method at a high dimensionality.
+Unlike the LP task, DGCN and DiGCN often hold the second or third rank.
+However, due to sensitivity to tuned hyperparameters, their performance is unstable across dataset splits (i.e., occasionally extremely large standard deviations).

+We further follow prior work~\cite{node2vec} in reporting the results when the number of nodes labeled for training is varied between $1\%$ and $10\%$.
+According to Fig.~\ref{fig:vnc}, \ours \textit{consistently outperforms} the baselines, and tends to perform well at fairly low label rates.

-\textbf{Link Sign Prediction.} Table~\ref{tab:wiki_result} reports the results of SP.
-Embedding dimensionality is set to $32$. $10$ random dataset splits are used for this task. \ours is the most effective GNN model as shown in Table~\ref{tab:wiki_result}.
-One interesting observation is that the relative gains of \ours on SP (which is an edge classification task) is much lower than that on NC.
-This is because by concatenating embeddings of nodes from each node pair and training the classifier with model end to end, the comparing methods are also able to consider the asymmetric node-pair relationships when performing the SP task.
+\textbf{Link Sign Prediction.} Table~\ref{tab:wiki_result} reports the results of SP. \ours is the most effective GNN model.
+Similar to LP and NC tasks, the effectiveness of \ours is the most striking using a $4$ dimensional embedding space.
+One interesting observation is that the relative gains of \ours on Wiki NC is much higher than Wiki SP, which suggests that asymmetry preservation can greatly improve the NC results (because unlike the NC task, while learning the asymmetric link sign prediction task, the baselines are able to simultaneously learn asymmetric node connectivity).

-\textbf{Embedding Visualization.} Embedding visualizations of \ours and HGCN are shown in Figure~\ref{fig:vis}. \ours leads to a better class separation.
-Due to space constraints, here we show the visualizations of \ours and HGCN (since HGCN has the closest results to \ourseos) on CiteSeer.
-More visualizations are available in Appendix.
+\textbf{Embedding Visualization.} In Fig.~\ref{fig:teaser}, we visualize $2$D projections of embeddings.
+Unlike the prior methods (e.g., DGCN, DiGCN, etc.), in whose 2D projected embedding space nodes belonging to different topic classes often severely overlap, \ours leads to the best class separation.
+This suggests that \ours produces an embedding space that better captures the semantics of the digraph.